Based on the design of Timmy Brolin´s hombrew flashcart i developed a 128MBit basic flashcart without SRAM or EEPROM (see fig. 1).

 Fig. 2: The flashcart plugged into the GBA SP

 If you built a cart, the FLASH on it has to be programmed.
 What you need is a multiboot cable (e.g. a F2A USB Linker as i use.
 Maybe other MB-cables will work too...) and the apropriate programming software like Flashmanager V2.42 (local copy as sfx-zip) by Mootan (japanese page).

 This neat little shareware supports some multiboot cable types and nearly all available cart- and flash-types.
 Programming the FLASH is a bit slow but it works absolute reliable.
 So, don´t forget to donate this japanese guy and register the shareware.

 In fig. 3 you can see a screenshot of the PD-game Arkanoid Advance by Yodajr running on my homemade flashcart.

-If you have questions about the project, you are invited to contact me (see the Disclaimer).
+If you have questions about the project, you are invited to contact me (see the Legal page).